ll7/scoomatic-hoverboard/docs/Bachelormodul-HC/notes.md

 - 6/8 ultraschallsensoren

 ## 1.6.
 Not Working
+- Network Configuration Pi
   - RPlidar data in rviz